ltonetwork/lto-api.java/README.md

-LTO Network client for PHP
+LTO Network client for Java
 ===

 _Signing and addresses work for the public chain only._